magicblock-labs/blog/_posts/2024-04-06-bolt-tic-tac-toe.md

 ### Conclusion

 We have walked through a simple implementation of a Tic-Tac-Toe game using the Bolt ECS, demonstrating how to connect it to a React UI.
-This highlights the simplicity and flexibility of the framework, especially its potential for mods and user-generated logic, such as building a modified version of the game where players can make two moves each turn.
+This highlights the simplicity and flexibility of the framework.
+In addition to abstracting Solana and reusing onchain logic, we are excited about the unlocks BOLT will introduce for user-generated logic and mods.
+In follow-up examples, we will show how a game developer could independently and permissionlessly extend the logic of a game and how to achieve low latency/high troughput transactions using the [ephemeral rollups](https://book.boltengine.gg/introduction/ephemeral-rollups.html).